OCamlverse/ocamlverse.github.io/content/stdlib_v2_design.md

 ### Redesigning channels
 (suggested by @companion-cube)
-Channels as they are right now are simple file handlers.
+Channels as they are right now are simple file handles.
 While these could remain as low level entities, it would be nice to have a more flexible abstraction for a stream, as exists in other languages.
 These streams could wrap each other, allowing for additional capabilities,